emily-rauscher/RM-GCM/README.txt

   d) KITS=0 [this is the number of short initial timesteps to use]
   e) BEGDAY: set this to the last day a restart record was written
-     (You can figure this out by checking fort.26 for the day on which the run ended, and then calculating the most recent record from the greatest integer multiple of KOUNTR/TSPD, where KOUNTR gives the number of timesteps between each write of the restart record.)
+     (You can figure this out by checking fort.26 for the day on which the run ended, and then calculating the most recent record from the greatest integer multiple of KOUNTR/TSPD, where KOUNTR gives the number of timesteps between each write of the restart record.) for example: last line of fort.26 shows "OUTPUTS FOR DAY   463.0000" fort.7 states that "TSPD= 12000.,...
+KOUNTR= 1200000," therefore, KOUNTR/TSPD= 100. and the most recent restart file is for day 400. (meaning 63 days were not recorded).
+                      In this case, BEGDAY should be set to 400.
   f) KRUN: set to the number of additional timesteps you want the simulation to run, starting from BEGDAY